Madd-G/Madd-G/README.md

 ## About Me
 - 🌐 Exploring the tech universe and creating cool stuff.
-- 🎓 Recent graduate from Institut Teknologi Telkom Purwokerto.
+- 🎓 Graduate from Telkom University Purwokerto.

 ## Get in Touch
 Feel free to connect, collaborate, or just say hi: